Terms and Conditions

 - We will not pay you compensation and the above options will not be available if We make a minor change (see (f) below) or cancel as a result of your failure to make full payment on time.
 We regret We cannot pay any expenses, costs or losses incurred by you as a result of any change or cancellation.

-- Very rarely, We may be forced by force majeure (see clause 12) to change or terminate your arrangements after departure.
+- Very rarely, We may be forced by force majeure (see clause 12) to change or terminate your arrangements before or after departure.
 If this situation does occur, We regret We will be unable to make any refunds (unless We obtain any from Our suppliers), pay you compensation or meet any costs or expenses you incur as a result.

 - A minor change is any change that does not come within the definition of a material change set out in paragraph (b) above.
 Although DTC will try to notify you of minor changes, it is not obliged to do so, nor is it obliged to offer you the options above or pay you compensation.